filiparag/wikiman/README.md

 [pull request](https://github.com/filiparag/wikiman/pulls).
 Your pull request should contain:

 - module script file `sources/your-source.sh`
-- Makefile recipe `your-source`
+- Makefile recipe `source-your-source`
-- installable snapshot of the source database `your-source-TIMESTAMP.tar.xz`
+- build script for the database snapshot `build/sources/your-source.sh`
-- build script for the database snapshot `build/your-source.sh`
+- demo snapshot of the source database `your-source-TIMESTAMP.source.tar.xz` (optional)
 - short description in the pull request's body

 Other improvements are also welcome!